 What if I Need Help?

-Please contact Jennifar Hill or one of the other members of the Clark Nuber state and local tax practice with any questions regarding apportionment or if you desire any assistance in fulfilling the annual reconciliation requirement.
+Please contact the Clark Nuber state and local tax practice with any questions regarding apportionment or if you desire any assistance in fulfilling the annual reconciliation requirement.

 © Clark Nuber PS and Developing News, 2020.
 Unauthorized use and/or duplication of this material without express and written permission from this blog’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Clark Nuber PS and Developing News with appropriate and specific direction to the original content.